 Challenge: Reporting takes too much time

-Many executives are all too familiar with the long, and often frustrating, wait for IT to build and return reports.
-If additional information is needed, the request for additional or custom reports can further the delay.
-Since executives rely on the information in weekly, monthly, and annual reports to make critical business decisions, there is simply no time to waste.
+Many executives are all too familiar with the long, and often frustrating, wait for IT or finance to build and return reports.
+If additional information is needed, the request for extra or custom reports can further the delay.
+Executives can no longer rely on the information in weekly, monthly, and annual reports to make critical business decisions, they need up-to-date business data at their fingertips.

 Solution: Give data-access to end-users

 By implementing a business intelligence (BI) solution, reporting wait times are eliminated.
 This is because BI solutions like Phocas accesses up-to-date business data and presents it back to you in a user-friendly format.
 As a matter of fact, executives and managers can designate a schedule for the generation of standard reports.
 For instance, you can schedule a weekly report to be generated for your staff meetings.
 However, if you are in a meeting and find you need more information, this is often accomplished through a few simple button clicks.
-Without the continuous demand for reports, your IT department can focus their attention on more important tasks such as maintaining security and managing data resources.
+Phocas has recently released the financial reporting solution which also allows managers to interrogate the financial statements like the Balance Sheet and Profit and Loss Statement at any time throughout the month.

 Challenge: Reporting does not give me the level of detail that I need